-The Indiana University of Pennsylvania Department of Music will host the second annual Crimson Hawks Invitational Choral Conference (CHICC) on Tuesday, October 4, 2016.
+The Indiana University of Pennsylvania Department of Music will host the annual Crimson Hawks Invitational Choral Conference on Tuesday, October 8, 2019.

-This year’s conference will feature clinicians Ryan Beeken, director of choral studies at IUP, and John Flanery, director of choral activities at New Mexico State University.
-Students will take part in intensive rehearsal and high-quality performances, as well as meet fellow musicians from the region.
+This year’s conference will feature clinicians Gerrit Scheepers, IUP, and Deanna Joseph, director of Choral Activities at Georgia State University.
+Students will take part in intensive rehearsal and high-quality performances and meet fellow musicians from the region.
 CHICC also presents an opportunity for students to audition for admission to the IUP Music Department and a potential scholarship award.
-Teachers can earn continuing education units (ACT 48 or graduate credit) by attending the various sessions.
+Teachers can earn continuing education units (Act 48 or graduate credit) by attending the various sessions.

 CHICC Brochure and Registration Form (PDF)